Neutrinet/scripts/ipv4/README.md

 ### get_ips_from_user_ids.py

-This script get the IPs associated with a userId.
+This script gets the IP associated with a userId.
 It takes a CSV file as an input, connects to the `ispng` database, and the output is a CSV containing the IP addresses.

 ```bash